 It should easily peel off but if the paint sticks, use a knife to trim around the edge of the pot.

 I love the blend of colors on the pot -- so bright!

-Each pot has it's own unique look so the kids will easily be able to tell theirs apart from the others -- makes a very unique & personal gift for Mom or a favorite teacher!
+Each pot has it's own unique look so your kids will easily be able to tell theirs apart from the others -- makes a very unique & personal gift for Mom or a favorite teacher!

-These were smaller pots and we used about 1/4 of each of the 6 oz. bottles of Acrylics Brights (Neon) Paints on one pot.
+These were smaller pots (about 4 inches high) and we used about 1/4 of each of the 6 oz. bottles of Acrylics Brights (Neon) Paints on one pot.

-If you're looking for more gardening fun, visit 30 Gardening Crafts & Activities for Kids !
+Looking for more gardening fun, visit 30 Gardening Crafts & Activities for Kids!